sprintertech/rpc-gateway/README.md

-Based on the given details and the previous code modification instructions, here's how you could update the README for the rpc-gateway project:

----

 # RPC Gateway

 The rpc-gateway is a failover proxy designed for node providers.
 It ensures high availability and reliability by automatically rerouting requests to a backup node provider when health checks indicate the primary provider is down.
 This process ensures uninterrupted service even in the event of node provider failures.